lcreed/FilterBadRecruiters/README.md

 8. Click the save project icon.
 ![Example!](./media/saveProject.png)

 The script is now implemented in your Google Workspace.
-You can now modify it to use your own canned response or filter list or use mine.
+You can modify it anyway you choose including to use your own canned response / filter list or use mine.
 When you are ready to test the script, click the Run icon.
 The first time you run the script you will be prompted to authorize it to access your Gmail data.
 Before authorizing any script, read through it to determine what it will be doing.
 For this script, you can review the workflow portion below and match it to the actual javascript.

 To authorize,
 1. Click Review permissions